BrylliDTU/BrylliDTU.github.io/about.markdown

 ## New England Patriots (NE)
 If you're seeking to support a well-established franchise that has consistently proven successful and victorious over the years, we recommend rooting for the New England Patriots (NE).
-They boast the highest winning percentage at their home stadium, lead in average wins among all NFL teams, and have clinched multiple Super Bowl victories.
+They boast the highest winning percentage at their home stadium, lead in average wins per seasons, and have clinched multiple Super Bowl victories.
 The Patriots also excel in high-scoring games per season, promising an exhilarating viewing experience.
 Additionally, their stadium is conveniently located just outside of Boston, Massachusetts, a popular tourist destination.

 ## New Orleans Saints (NO)
 If action-packed games with high scores are your preference, then the New Orleans Saints (NO) are the team for you.
 They lead the league in high-scoring games and are among the top-performing teams, consistently ranking in the upper quartile for average wins per season.